civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 139

-This Part applies in respect of the exploration and drilling for and the production, conservation, processing and transportation of petroleum, **and in respect of offshore renewable energy projects**, in those portions of the offshore area not within the Province.
+This Part applies in respect of the exploration and drilling for and the production, conservation, processing and transportation of petroleum, and in respect of offshore renewable energy projects, in those portions of the offshore area not within the Province.

-> **Explanatory Note**:
-> Existing text of section 139:
-> *Existing Text*:
-> > This Part applies in respect of the exploration and drilling for and the production, conservation, processing and transportation of petroleum in those portions of the offshore area not within the Province.

 ### Section 166